 (iii) Possess a Certification of Qualification by the Director of the CASA program, provided that a CASA Certification qualified individual may be appointed a guardian ad litem only pursuant to 22 M.R.S. § 4005; or

 (iv) have been on the GAL roster on the effective date of the implementation of these Rules (September 2015), have completed the core training required by the Rules, and if the applicant holds professional licenses, be in good standing

 (B) Core Training.
-Attendance at a guardian ad litem training with a curriculum of at least 18 hours for Title 18-A and/or 19-A rostering and 23 hours for Title 22 rostering that has been approved by the Chief Judge satisfies this requirement.
-The curriculum must include specified learning outcomes and activities designed to meet these outcomes and must cover Titles 18-A, 19-A, and 22; dynamics of domestic abuse and its effect on children; dynamics of separation and divorce and its effect on children; child development; timing and impact of court-related events from a child’s perspective; the effects of abuse, neglect and trauma on children; substance abuse; mental health; family finance and the impact of separation and divorce; legal issues and processes; professionalism as a guardian ad litem; the duties and obligations of the guardian ad litem as an agent of the court; and interviewing techniques.
+Attendance at a guardian ad litem training with a curriculum of at least 18 hours for Title 18-C and/or 19-A rostering and 23 hours for Title 22 rostering that has been approved by the Chief Judge satisfies this requirement.
+The curriculum must include specified learning outcomes and activities designed to meet these outcomes and must cover Titles 18-C, 19-A, and 22; dynamics of domestic abuse and its effect on children; dynamics of separation and divorce and its effect on children; child development; timing and impact of court-related events from a child's perspective; the effects of abuse, neglect and trauma on children; substance abuse; mental health; family finance and the impact of separation and divorce; legal issues and processes; professionalism as a guardian ad litem; the duties and obligations of the guardian ad litem as an agent of the court; and interviewing techniques.

 For a guardian ad litem acting under the auspices of the CASA program, successful completion of CASA training satisfies this requirement.
 CASA guardians ad litem who accept appointment in non-CASA cases must complete the core training requirements.